 - a.
 Non-tuition fees fees not directly related to provision of the student's course, including Student Health Cover, Homestay/Boarding Fees, and Optional Activity Fees. - b.
-Tuition fees fees directly related to the provision of the student's course, i.e. all compulsory activities including tuition, QGSSSA sport, technology, year level camps, class excursions, and a range of facilities used in the course of a normal school day. - c.
-Course fees the sum of tuition fees and non-tuition fees received by the school in respect of the student in order for the student to undertake the course. - d.
-One Study period equals one semester but no more than 24 weeks. - e.
-If the student changes visa status (e.g. becomes a temporary or permanent resident) during a study period, she will continue to pay full overseas student's fees for the duration of that study period.
+Tuition fees fees directly related to the provision of the student's course, i.e. all compulsory activities including tuition, QGSSSA sport, technology, year level camps, class excursions, and a range of facilities used in the course of a normal school day. - Course fees the sum of tuition fees and non-tuition fees received by the school in respect of the student in order for the student to undertake the course. - d.
+One Study period equals one semester but no more than 24 weeks - Extenuating Circumstances events that are sudden, significantly disruptive and beyond your control - If the student changes visa status (e.g. becomes a temporary or permanent resident) during a study period, she will continue to pay full overseas student's fees for the duration of that study period.
 Evidence of the new visa status will be required before any change to fee payment can be agreed.